MELT: A Behavioral Trace Dataset for High-Risk Memecoin Launch Detection: Dataset Construction

 Based on the collected dataset, we observe that high-risk memecoins exhibit distinct patterns during the launchpad sale.

-First, as shown in Figure~\ref{fig:token_study}(e) and (f), the first buyers of high-risk tokens accumulated a much larger share of the supply than medium- and low-risk memecoins.
+\textbf{Concentrated early accumulation:} First, as shown in Figure~\ref{fig:token_study}(e) and (f), the first buyers of high-risk tokens accumulated a much larger share of the supply than medium- and low-risk memecoins.
 According to statistics, the first 10 and 20 buyers of high-risk tokens hold 17 and 19 percentage points more of the supply than those of low-risk tokens.
 Consequently, when they reach the migration point, high-risk tokens tend to exhibit more concentrated holding distributions, as shown in Figure~\ref{fig:token_study}(g).

-Second, since a substantial portion of the high-risk token supply has already been acquired by early buyers, it is easier and faster for high-risk tokens to reach the migration requirement.
+\textbf{Faster, thinner sales:} Second, since a substantial portion of the high-risk token supply has already been acquired by early buyers, it is easier and faster for high-risk tokens to reach the migration requirement.
 As a result, high-risk memecoin launches tend to have shorter time spans, as shown in Figure~\ref{fig:token_study}(a), and fewer buy transactions as shown in Figure~\ref{fig:token_study}.
 Meanwhile, the average buy volume of high-risk memecoins is much larger than that of low-risk memecoins, shown in Figure~\ref{fig:token_study}(d), and the number of holders at the migration point is smaller, as shown in Figure~\ref{fig:token_study}(b).

-Finally, in Figure~\ref{fig:token_study}(h), we re-calculate the top-10 holding percentage after grouping shares into bundled accounts controlled by same users.
-Comparing Figure~\ref{fig:token_study}(g) and (h), we observe that the median holding percentages increase by 24\%, 9\%, and 6\% for high-, medium-, and low-risk tokens, respectively.
+\textbf{Bundle-revealed concealment:} Finally, in Figure~\ref{fig:token_study}(h), we re-calculate the top-10 holding percentage after grouping shares into bundled accounts controlled by same users.
+Comparing Figure~\ref{fig:token_study}(g) and (h), we observe that the median holding percentages increase by 24, 9, and 6 percentage points for high-, medium-, and low-risk tokens, respectively.
 This suggests that insiders of high-risk tokens are more likely to use bundled accounts to conceal their true holding concentration.

-To summarize, high-risk tokens display launch patterns that differ markedly from those of medium- and low-risk tokens, which demonstrates the feasibility of detecting high-risk token launches to mitigate financial loss.